KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ### Designated initializers

-C++ supports designated initializers for POD (plain old data) structs in C++20 and later versions.
-Such structs cannot have user-defined constructors; to disable the, you have to `#define VULKAN_HPP_NO_CONSTRUCTORS`, which removes all the structure and union constructors from `vulkan.hpp`.
-Instead you can then use designated initialization.
-The first few vk-lines in your source might then look like:
+C++ supports [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization.html#Designated_initializers) for aggregate types in C++20 and later.
+Such types cannot have user-defined constructors, which can be disabled by defining the [`VULKAN_HPP_NO_CONSTRUCTORS`](./Configuration.md#vulkan_hpp_no_constructors) macro in the build system, or before writing `#include <vulkan/vulkan.hpp>`.

+Designated initialisers allow for more expressive code which mentions the member variables immediately in the source code, without having to run code analysers or IntelliSense.
+The first few lines of Vulkan initialisation might look like the following:

 ```c++
 // initialize the vk::ApplicationInfo structure